 Aside from presenting the work done during the sprint, sprint review meetings should have a few other things on the agenda:

-Although these improvements may be implemented even during the sprint, sprint retrospective gives the Scrum team a formal opportunity to discuss the process and motivates each team member to voice their opinion and ideas.
+Although these improvements may be implemented during the sprint, the sprint retrospective gives the Scrum team a formal opportunity to discuss the process and motivates each team member to voice their opinion and ideas.

 For a successful sprint retrospective meeting, each team member should try to answer the following sprint retrospective questions: